cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 ![](_static/images/Quick_Tour/AppsMenu.png)

-**Note: A list of available Cytoscape apps with descriptions is available online at: [http://apps.cytoscape.org](http://apps.cytoscape.org)**
+**Note**: A list of available Cytoscape apps with descriptions is available online at: [http://apps.cytoscape.org](http://apps.cytoscape.org).

 In previous versions of Cytoscape, apps were called plugins and served a similar function.